Click on each heading above for a list of all conditions.

 Introduction

-Sometimes treatment for Crohn’s disease, ulcerative colitis, and familial adenomatous polyposis involves removing all or part of the intestines.
-When the intestines are removed, the body needs a new way for stool to leave the body, so the surgeon creates an opening in the abdomen for stool to pass through.
+When the intestines are removed, the surgeon needs to create an opening in the abdomen in order for a stool to pass through.
 The surgery to create the new opening is called ostomy.
 The opening is called a stoma.

 When the rectum is removed, the surgeon performs a colostomy to attach the colon to the stoma.
 A temporary colostomy may be performed when part of the colon has been removed and the rest of the colon needs to heal.